Revelation 15 – 16

 Preparations for the Bowl Judgments (vv.5-16:1)

-¶ 5 And after these things I saw, and the temple of the tabernacle of witness in the heaven was opened; 6 and the seven angels who had the seven plagues came out of the temple, clothed in pure bright linen, and girded about the breasts with golden girdles. vv.5-6 The seal and trumpet judgments flow from the throne of God, whereas the vials flow from the “temple” of God, showing that they are more severe, as they flow from the holy character of God (see Rev. 11:19a).
+vv.5-6 The Seven Angels.
+The seal and trumpet judgments flow from the throne of God, whereas the vials flow from the “temple” of God, showing that they are more severe, as they flow from the holy character of God (see Rev. 11:19a).
 The temple is opened for judgment, not for grace, and this is shown in that the seven angels come out of the temple.
 The clothing of the angels, “pure bright linen”, speaks of the divine righteousness in which God will judge the world.
 But they are “girded at the breasts” showing that natural affection (mercy) for the earth cannot be shown, because it is a matter of Divine righteousness holding in that affection; “golden girdles”.

-7 And one of the four living creatures gave to the seven angels seven golden bowls, full of the fury of God, who lives to the ages of ages. v.7 The four living creatures are the ones who give the angels the bowls.
+v.7 Seven Bowls of God’s Fury.
+The four living creatures are the ones who give the angels the bowls.
 The four living creatures are always found in an administrative capacity, facilitating God’s judgments.
-The word “vials” in some translations, “means bowls or cups, and is taken from the vessels used for pouring out drink-offerings, etc., before the Lord.”2 A vial in the modern vernacular is actually a narrow tube, while a bowl can hold a lot of liquid.
+The word “vials” in some translations, “means bowls or cups, and is taken from the vessels used for pouring out drink-offerings, etc., before the Lord.”1 A vial in the modern vernacular is actually a narrow tube, while a bowl can hold a lot of liquid.
 Also, it says they are “full of the fury of God”.

-8 And the temple was filled with smoke from the glory of God and from his power: and no one could enter into the temple until the seven plagues of the seven angels were completed. v.8 The temple was “filled with smoke”, showing that God’s glory and power in judgment was now in full action.
+v.8 The Temple in Heaven Filled with Smoke.
+The temple was “filled with smoke”, showing that God’s glory and power in judgment was now in full action.
 It specifies that “no one could enter”, which signifies that sacrifice and intercession would be of no avail.
 Nothing can prevent the coming storm of divine judgment.
 Smoke often pictures God’s offended majesty against sin (Psalm 18:8).

 CHAPTER 16

-And I heard a great voice out of the temple, saying to the seven angels, Go and pour out the seven bowls of the fury of God upon the earth. v.1 Next John hears “a great voice out of the temple”, and this is the voice of God Himself.
+v.1 Instruction for Judgment.
+Next John hears “a great voice out of the temple”, and this is the voice of God Himself.
 God tells the seven angels to “Go and pour out the seven bowls of the fury of God upon the earth”.
 These bowls are poured out upon the prophetic earth, yet we will see that their effects reach even to the outlying nations.

 Three distinct steps in preparation: